 - Preheat the oven to 180C / 360F.

-- Add the fruit to an ovenproof dish and drizzle over the maple syrup.
+- Add the diced rhubarb and blueberries to a baking dish and drizzle over the maple syrup.

-- Combine the oats, melted coconut oil, cardamom, pumpkin seeds and stevia and stir thoroughly so the mixture becomes very slightly sticky from the oil.
-Sprinkle over the fruit.
+- Combine the oats, melted coconut oil, cardamom, pepitas (pumpkin seeds), brown sugar and maple syrup and stir thoroughly so the mixture becomes very slightly sticky from the oil.
+Sprinkle over the fruit in an even layer.

-- Bake the crisp for 45 minutes, but keep an eye on it from about 35 minutes onwards as the topping can burn easily and turn fast!
+- Bake the crisp for 45 minutes so the topping is golden brown and the fruit is gooey and bubbly, but keep an eye on it from about 35 minutes onwards as the topping can burn easily and turn fast!
 Leave to cool slightly, and then enjoy!

 Notes

-- Ensure the oat mixture is thoroughly combined so the oats are all coated in the oil and stevia.
+- Ensure the oat mixture is thoroughly combined so the oats are all coated in the coconut oil and maple syrup.

 - Watch towards the end of cook time for any signs of burning, the oat topping can catch fast!